OlenaPotiatynyk/portfolio/README.md

 - Add new tasks to the list
 - Mark tasks as complete
 - Remove tasks from the list
+- Edit uncomplited task (in progress)
+- Search task my keywords and tags (in progress)
+- Use localStorage for data persistence

 The goal of this project is to practice fundamental front-end development skills, focusing on DOM manipulation, event handling, and localStorage for data persistence.
 This application serves as a minimalistic, responsive solution for managing daily tasks, providing a clean and intuitive user experience [based on a provided design](https://www.figma.com/design/zPLqBMQ3eK4egEWt9icc2C/%D0%97%D0%B0%D0%B2%D0%B4%D0%B0%D0%BD%D0%BD%D1%8F-%D0%BD%D0%B0-%D0%BB%D0%B0%D0%B9%D0%B2%D0%BA%D0%BE%D0%B4%D0%B8%D0%BD%D0%B3?node-id=2-25&node-type=frame&t=zlaokxcAatMgu0vz-0).

 [Try it on HitHub Pages](https://olenapotiatynyk.github.io/todolist-vanillaJS/)